MIBlue119/banana_insanely_fast_whisper/README.md

 # Banana Insanely Fast Whisper

-This is a repo try to deploy a whisper node in a banana serveless GPU
+This is a repo try to deploy a whisper node in a banana serveless GPU We try to bulid a whisper node with GPU support, and deploy it in a banana serveless GPU.
 - [Banana Serverless GPU](https://www.banana.dev): A serverless GPU platform for deep learning and AI.